Mufaro’s Beautiful Daughters Literature Guide

 SHOW: Nyasha entered the chamber even though her sister warned her there was a monster inside.
 Look at her face and hands when she sees the snake.
 What can you tell about Nyasha from this picture?

 CONNECT: Notice all the people watching the new queen on the last page.
 Why would the king want to make sure his country’s future queen was not selfish?
+How do you feel one someone in your life acts selfishly?

 - Discuss and make a list of some ways that you can show kindness to people you live with, friends, and strangers.